Your new-look Sunderland starting XI and squad if the transfer gossip is true

-Sunderland finished the season in 16th position meaning the club’s recruitment team will already be looking ahead to the summer transfer window.
+Sunderland finished the season in 16th position with the club’s recruitment team aiming to add to the squad this summer.

-Despite the club currently being without a manager, Sunderland's goalkeeping options look set for a summer reshuffle with former Coventry City goalkeeper Simon Moore in talks over a switch to Wearside this summer.

-As first reported by Alan Nixon, the 34-year-old is a potential target for the Black Cats after the Sky Blues confirmed in their retained list earlier this summer that he would be leaving the club.
-Moore made 46 appearances across three seasons at Coventry City but was behind Brad Collins and former Sunderland youngster Ben Wilson in the pecking order last season.
+And with the club moving in on Regis Le Bris as the new head coach, we take a closer look at what his summer squad could look like.
+Sunderland have finally confirmed one new signing, former Coventry City and Sheffield United goalkeeper Simon Moore has signed a two-year deal to join the Black Cats, with the club holding the option a further year.

 For fun and following recent speculation, we’ve put together a possible Sunderland starting XI and bench if the rumours turn out to be true – including several potential new signings!